OPRAH'S DEAD SON

 Tells me of you, how I love you..."

-Oprah's got on powder-blue yoga clothes.
-Her hair's wet as if she may just have gotten out of a hot, enervating shower.
-She's slumped in the overstuffed armchair under a brass floor lamp.
+Isaac pounds his pudgy fist against the oak door.
+Abraham's father opens it.
+He's got on an iridescent-bronze, brocade smoking jacket with black silk lapels and baggy black pants.
+There's a fire roaring in the stone fireplace.
+Oprah's dressed in powder-blue yoga clothes.
+Her hair's wet.
+She seems tired, drained, ordinary, just another middle-aged black woman slumped in an overstuffed chair under a brass floor lamp shortly after getting out of a hot shower.
 It looks to Giselle like she might be thinking about maybe getting up onto her feet to greet them, but she's too comfortable, too ensconced, and just waves the way she had in the parking lot by the golf course, instead.
 Giselle can't help but smile.
 Every time she sees Oprah, she can't help but smile.
 It's a complicated smile, made up of more or less equal parts of pride, disbelief, affection, curiosity and an ever-deepening concern about the viability of her own mental faculties.

-His grandfather slips his hands under Isaac's arms, thrusts him aloft, toward the ceiling beams, and lets go.
-Isaac's suspended in midair for a fraction of a second, weightless, free, giddy, giggly.
+His grandfather slips his hands under Isaac's arms, lifts him aloft, toward the ceiling beams, and lets go.
+Isaac's suspended in midair, weightless, free, giddy, giggly.
 His grandfather catches him under the arms and shoves him up toward the ceiling again.
 Isaac's ecstatic; laughing, gurgling, shrieking, glowing.
 Giselle would prefer that the old guy knock it off with the tossing of her kid.
-"Have you gotten over being dead yet?" she asks Oprah.

 "Sorry about that.
 Apparently nobody could know."